SalomePlatform/sat/doc/src/configuration.rst

 * the application pyconf
 * the products pyconf (for all products declared in the application)

-In order to check the configuration and the merge done by sat, it is possible to display the resulting height section with the command:
+In order to check the configuration and the merge done by sat, it is possible to display the resulting eight section with the command:

 .. code-block:: bash